AllenNeuralDynamics/openscope-experimental-launcher/docs/source/parameter_files.rst

 Parameter Files
 ===============

 Parameter files are JSON configuration files that define how experiments are run.
 They specify script paths, execution parameters, and output locations.
-The parameter structure is now unified across all launcher types, using ``script_path`` as the primary parameter for specifying the experiment to run.
+The parameter structure is now unified across all launcher types, using ``script_path`` as the primary parameter for specifying the experiment to run, and ``script_parameters`` for interface-specific configuration.

 Basic Parameter Structure
 -------------------------